Culture of Ivory Coast: Baoule

 The [baoule] people inhabit the Central Ivory Coast.
 Their population is approximately 4 million and the language is Baule (Akan cluster of Twi).

 Art

 The Baoule create art in several different media, including gold and brass casting (similar to their Asante ancestors), wooden sculptures, and mask and figure carving such as wooden masks.
 The mask is a primary art form in the Ivory Coast.
+Baoule sculpture or masks are hidden from the public if the item holds high importance.
+Sacred sculptures are not raised off the floor and are covered in cloth.
+These sacred objects such as the Goli Glin Mask can potentially harm a person if looked at.

 Religion

 Ancestor worship and a hierarchy of nature gods make up the religious beliefs of the Baule.
 Alouroua is the creator god, and though other nature spirits and spouses are represented in sculpture, Alouroua is never physically manifested in art.

+Other religion are also adopted in ivory coast.
+We have christianity and islam.

 History

 The Baoule are a part of the Akan people who inhabit Ivory Coast and Ghana.
 The Baule migrated westward from Ghana when the Asante rose to power.
 This tale of their breakaway is preserved in their oral traditions.
 During the Asante rise to power, the Baule queen, Aura Poku, was competing directly with the Asante king.
 When she lost, she led the Baule away from Ghana and to the Central Ivory Coast.
 Aura Poku's descendant occupies the throne and palace she built, and is honored by the Baule as their nominal king.